 In my experience, the appreciation and awed looks when you tell your hungry fans that you made the crust yourself are so worth the effort!

 The recipe is below.
 And for more chocolatey recipes check these out!

 Chocolate Caramel Pie

 - 2 3.9 ounce packages instant chocolate pudding

 - 1/4 teaspoon salt (If you are using a salted caramel sauce, omit this.)

 - 1/2 cup confectioner's sugar

-Place the graham cracker crumbs into a medium bowl.
+- Place the graham cracker crumbs into a medium bowl.
 Pour in the melted butter.
 Stir until all the crumbs are moistened.
+You can also complete this step in a food processor if you'd like.
 Press the butter-crumb mixture into an even layer over the bottom and up the sides of a 9" pie plate.

 This recipe was created for the A to Z Challenge, an annual blogfest!
 Over 2,000 bloggers come together in the month of April and post on every day of the month (Sundays off) whatever theme or subject they choose for each letter of the alphabet.
 Check out the A to Z Challenge website.